Gannio/Shiny2-and-a-Half/README.md

+# Shiny2-and-a-half
+Shiny2 Fork with AltWFC capabilities

-Shiny2+1/2 is a slight modification of the Shiny2 source by ShinyJirachi, allowing redirection to alternate servers for an age without Nintendo WFC.
+Shiny2+1/2 is a slight modification of the Shiny2 source by ShinyJirachi, allowing redirection to alternate servers, allowing use beyond the end of official support.

 Changes to the code can be found by searching for 'GANNIO' in comments.
 Cosmetic changes are briefed in FrmConfiguration.cs.